 What’s Going on Behind the Scenes?
 Why is it Changing?

 About six million people travel in planes each day worldwide.
-With recent breakdowns in air-travel technology, many travelers are suddenly curious about how in the world all those seats get booked.
+With the increase in flight cancellations and other disruptions, many travelers are suddenly curious about how in the world all those seats get booked.
 For those of us in the industry, trying to explain it is not really that easy.
 It’s a story loaded with acronyms.
 It’s a plan in flux.
-There are many more moving parts than a reasonable person wants to hear about.
+There are many more moving parts in travel management than a reasonable person wants to hear about.

 In this article, we’ve done our best to pick the most relevant details about how air travel is booked now, what’s changing with the introduction of new distribution capabilities (NDC), and what it means for the future of travel management.